-- Architecture

 - Architecture is the structure or organization of program components (modules), the manner in which these components interact, and the structure of data that are used by the components.
-Architectural design can be represented using

-- Structural models

-- Framework models

-- Dynamic models

-- Procedural models

-- Function models

-- Architecture - Structural models represent architecture as an organized collection of program components - Framework models increase the level of design abstraction by attempting to identify repeatable architectural design frameworks that are encountered in similar types of application - Dynamic models address the behavioural aspects of the program architecture, indicating how the structure or system configuration may change as a function of external events - Procedural models focus on the design of the business or technical process that the system must accommodate - Function models can be used to represent the functional hierarchy of a system
+Architectural design can be represented using, - Structural models represent architecture as an organized collection of program components - Framework models increase the level of design abstraction by attempting to identify repeatable architectural design frameworks that are encountered in similar types of application - Dynamic models address the behavioural aspects of the program architecture, indicating how the structure or system configuration may change as a function of external events - Procedural models focus on the design of the business or technical process that the system must accommodate - Function models can be used to represent the functional hierarchy of a system

+Patterns

-- Patterns - Design pattern describes a design structure that solves a particular design problem within a specific context. - Each design pattern is to provide a description that enables a designer to determine - Whether the pattern is applicable to the current work - Whether the pattern can be reused - Whether the pattern can serve as a guide for developing a similar, but functionally or structurally different pattern
+- Design pattern describes a design structure that solves a particular design problem within a specific context. - Each design pattern is to provide a description that enables a designer to determine - Whether the pattern is applicable to the current work - Whether the pattern can be reused - Whether the pattern can serve as a guide for developing a similar, but functionally or structurally different pattern